 A classroom incident involving Katko v.
 Briney, the famous Iowa “spring-gun case,” started the author thinking about the suffocating environment legal education imposes on original expression.

-The author’s one-percent solution (a footnote to a brainstorm) was to require his Torts students to compose poetry instead of case briefs about Katko, with surprising, satisfying results.
-The students’ poems make up much of the article.
+The author’s one-percent solution (a mere footnote to a brainstorm) was to require his Torts students to compose poetry instead of case briefs about Katko, with surprising, satisfying results.
+The students’ poems make up much of this essay.

-Arguing that strict liability was no longer a viable theory for suing handgun manufacturers, McClurg asserted that victims of gun violence should refocus their sights on the more prosaic liability theory of common law negligence.
-In his words, it was time to “go back to basics.”
+The author is credited by legal scholars for helping create the tort theory of “negligent marketing” claims against handgun manufacturers.
+In this article, arguing that strict liability was a failed theory, he asserts that victims of gun violence should refocus their sights on the more prosaic liability theory of common law negligence.
+In his words, it is time to “go back to basics.”

 In a democratic, pluralistic society, action on any issue of social importance depends on acceptance of the action by many different audiences.
 Acceptance depends on the audiences being persuaded as to the rightness of the action.
 Persuasion depends on effective rhetoric.

-This article dissects modern discourse on the issues of gun control and gun rights from a rhetorical perspective.
-Professor McClurg identifies and explains logical fallacies employed on both sides of the gun debate, including fallacies of emotions, fallacies of diversion, and fallacies of proof.
+In this article, the author asserts that fallacious argument dominates the gun control and gun rights debate on both sides.
+The author identifies and explains many specific examples of fallacious reasoning and argument in the gun debate, including fallacies of emotion, fallacies of diversion, and fallacies of proof.

 What is a human life worth?
 The philosophical answer, echoed in literature throughout the ages, is that life is priceless.
 The answer under the American tort system is “zero.”